Sanglorian/orcus/Orcus Rulebook - current.md

 If a creature that is Large or larger is affected by an area of effect power it is only affected once, even if more than one of its squares are within the area of effect.

-When you make an area attack with a ranged weapon you need one projectile or thrown weapon for each target.
+When you make an area of effect attack with a ranged weapon you need one projectile or thrown weapon for each target.

+Special sizes for area of effect are "eyesight" and "earshot".
+Eyesight means the target(s) can be anywhere that the user has line of sight.
+Earshot means the target(s) can be any creature that can hear the user.

 ### Range

-For Weapon powers, this is simple: the reach of the melee weapon (usually 1, i.e. adjacent squares only) or the range of the ranged weapon.
+For Weapon powers (Melee and Ranged), this is simple: the reach of the melee weapon (usually 1, i.e. adjacent squares only) or the range of the ranged weapon.

-For other ranged powers, the range is specified in squares.
+For Ranged powers that are not Weapon powers, the range is usually specified in squares.

 Melee "touch" means the power has range equal to the user's reach.
 Medium and Small creatures typically have a reach of 1, and the rules will specify if the creature has a longer reach.
 This is separate to the user's weapon's reach.